 The future inflation rate for maintenance expenses is assumed to be 2.0% p.a., based on the Federal Reserve Board's long term inflation targets and inflation rates implied from inflation linked bonds.

 The tax rate is set at 21% for most of StanCorp's business.
-The reduction from 35% to 21% is due to the effects of US tax reform.

 7. Exchange rate

 The EEV of StanCorp is calculated in its local currency and converted into JPY using the following rate: